 - Heat oven to 350 degrees.
 Prepare two 8-inch cake pans.

-- Make sure milk and eggs are room temperature.
+- Make sure milk and eggs are at room temperature.

-- Pour milk, egg whites, and extracts into medium bowl and whisk to combine.
+- Pour milk, egg whites, and extracts into a medium bowl and whisk to combine.

-- Mix cake flour, sugar, baking powder, and salt in bowl of electric mixer at slow speed.
-Add butter, cut into small pieces and beat for a couple more minutes.
+- Mix cake flour, sugar, baking powder, and salt in a bowl of electric mixer at slow speed.
+Add butter, cut into small pieces, and beat for a couple more minutes.

-- Add half of the milk mixture to flour mixture and beat at medium speed for a couple minutes.
-Add remaining milk mixture and beat for about 1 minute.
+- Add half of the milk mixture to the flour mixture and beat at medium speed for a couple of minutes.
+Add the remaining milk mixture and beat for about 1 minute.

 - Pour batter evenly between two prepared cake pans.

-- Bake until toothpick inserted in the center comes out clean, 27 to 30 minutes.
+- Bake until a toothpick inserted in the center comes out clean, 27 to 30 minutes.

 - Allow cake to cool to room temperature.